Features and Technology#

 Emulation of SQL Server#

-Querona’s emulation of Microsoft SQL Server allows any client supporting connectivity to SQL Server to connect to Querona.
+Querona’s emulation of Microsoft SQL Server allows any client supporting connectivity to SQL Server to connect to Querona, without additional configuration.
+The built-in drivers from Microsoft just work.

 Emulation delivers compatibility with the following SQL Server features:

-Metadata model exposed by SQL Server, including metadata catalog, system views, stored procedures, and functions
+Metadata model, including metadata catalog, system views, stored procedures, and functions

-Tabular Data Stream network protocol as described in Microsoft TDS documentation
+Tabular Data Stream 7.x and v8.0 network protocol as described in Microsoft TDS documentation

-Data types and conversions (data types from sources are automatically converted into equivalent SQL Server data types)
+Data types and automatic conversions (data types from sources are automatically converted into matching data types)

 Procedural programming constructs: IF, WHILE, DECLARE